 The current diagnostic criteria for CD and ODD considers the number of symptoms, not the severity of each symptom.
 This can make it easy to misdiagnose children with mild or borderline ODD and CD.
 With that in mind, it’s important for a diagnosis to consider symptom severity, to avoid children being misdiagnosed or having their disruptive actions considered as “just a phase.”

-Once a child is diagnosed with ODD or CD, treatment can begin.
+Once a child is diagnosed, treatment for ODD and conduct disorder can begin.
 There’s no cure for ODD and CD, but there are many ways to manage and treat symptoms.
 This can include a combination of therapy and lifestyle changes.

 Find care with Rula